Bromsgrove & Redditch NHS Retirement Fellowship

 In addition to regular meetings, there are 1-day coach outings; theatre trips; a 5-day holiday twice per year in Spring and Autumn; an evening social event in Spring; an afternoon tea in Autumn and a Christmas Lunch.
 We have a number of avid knitters who make items for charities and we have a 'Learn to Crochet' group that is doing well.

 People who have worked in the NHS or social care at any time in their working lives are eligible to join and may do so with a partner or companion who is not ex-NHS.
-Current membership, for 2022/23 is £15, due in March of each year; there is no fee for routine meetings.
+Current membership is £15, due in March of each year; there is no fee for routine meetings.
 This fee is reviewed at the AGM for the following year.
 People wishing to join may visit up to 3 meetings for a fee of £2 each visit.
 If at any time a member wishes to bring a visitor because of the topic, the same fee applies.

 About Us image